-I do not recommend getting silk or cotton, as these fibers can be frustrating for beginners to use.
-I also don't recommend 100% wool, as it can be itchy next to the skin and shrinks in the wash.s
+I do not recommend getting silk or cotton, as these fibers can stretch as they are worked, and can be frustrating for beginners.
+I also don't recommend 100% wool, as it can be itchy next to the skin and shrinks in the wash.